PNWDrew/multiNodeBot/INSTALL.md

 Scan the QR-Code with your Google Authenticator App

-Copy the generated secret at the end to your multiNodeBot src/config.js file (exports.OTPsecret="Paste your secret here")
+Copy the generated secret at the end

+`nano src/config.js`

+paste the secret to exports.OTPsecret="Paste your secret here"

+close and safe config-js file

+`npm start`